weibeld/terraform-aws-kubeadm/README.md

 }
 ```

-This creates a Kubernetes cluster with 1 master node and 2 worker nodes in your default VPC in the `eu-central-1` region.
+This results in the creation of a Kubernetes cluster with one master node and two worker nodes in the default VPC of the `eu-central-1` region.

-The only required variables of the module are `privat_key_file` and `public_key_file` which specify a local key pair that will allow you to SSH into the nodes of the cluster.
+The only required variables of the module are `privat_key_file` and `public_key_file` which must specify a key pair on your local machine that will allow you to SSH into the nodes of the cluster.

-The cluster is given a random name (such as `relaxed-ocelot`) and when the `terraform apply` command completes, you will have a kubeconfig file named after the cluster (such as `relaxed-ocelot.conf`) in your current working directory.
+The cluster is given a random name (such as `relaxed-ocelot`) and the module creates a kubeconfig file on your local machine that is named after the cluster it belongs to (such as `relaxed-ocelot.conf`).
+By default, this kubeconfig file is created in your current working directory.

-You can use this kubeconfig file to access the newly created cluster:
+You can use this kubeconfig file to access the cluster.
+For example:

 ```bash
 kubectl --kubeconfig relaxed-ocelot.conf get nodes -o wide
 ```

-> If you execute the above command, you will see that all nodes are `NotReady`.
-This is because your cluster does not yet have a CNI plugin installed and is the expected behaviour.
+> Note that if you execute the above command, you will see that all nodes are `NotReady`.
+This is the expected behaviour because the cluster does not yet have a CNI plugin installed.

-You may also set the [`KUBECONFIG`](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable) environment variable so that you don't need to set the `--kubeconfig` flag for every command:
+You may also set the [`KUBECONFIG`](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable) environment variable so that you don't need to set the `--kubeconfig` flag for every kubectl command:

 ```bash
 export KUBECONFIG=$(pwd)/relaxed-ocelot.conf
 ```

-You can SSH into any node of your cluster as follows:
+You can SSH into the nodes of your cluster as follows:

 ```bash
 ssh -i ~/.ssh/id_rsa ubuntu@3.121.110.233
 ```

-In the above example, `~/.ssh/id_rsa` is the private key that you specified to the `private_key_file` variable of the module, and `3.121.110.233` is the public IP address of the EC2 instance corresponding to the desired node.
+In the above example, `~/.ssh/id_rsa` is the private key that you specified to the `private_key_file` variable of the module, and `3.121.110.233` is the public IP address of the EC2 instance that corresponds to the desired cluster node.

 For more details about the created AWS resources, see [AWS resources](#aws-resources) below.
-For more advanced usage examples, see the [examples](examples) directory.
+For more advanced usage examples, see the [examples](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples).

 ## Prerequisites